-IOP can be elevated or within the average range.
+Intraocular pressure (IOP) can be elevated or within the average range.

 Two thirds of patients with glaucoma have elevated (> 21 mm Hg) IOP.
 Aqueous humor drainage is inadequate, whereas production by the ciliary body is normal.
 Identifiable mechanisms (ie, secondary open-angle glaucomas) are not present.
 Secondary mechanisms include developmental anomalies, scarring caused by trauma or infection, and plugging of channels by detached iris pigment (ie, pigment dispersion syndrome) or abnormal protein deposits (eg, pseudoexfoliation syndrome).